 Angee will share her “best in show” break out session “Make or Break: Your first 90-days in a new job, new role or with a new boss,” with the global PRSA audience.
-Stay tuned for more details.
+Join her on Monday, Oct.
+9 at 5 p.m.
+Then she’ll do a casual “Cocktail Office Hours” in the lobby bar if anyone wants to chat further with her before dinner.

 Angee was thrilled for the opportunity to speak at the Microsoft Worldwide Partner Conference (WPC) three consecutive years.
 She shared great information to leaders to help them think differently before hiring, and then retain their top talent.
 She also did a “TED talk” style presentation in the community hub titled, “Getting it Right When the Story is You.”
 This conference for Microsoft Partners brings 16,000 people together from companies around the globe.